 4. On a scale of 1 to 10, what is the rate of my current performance?

 Have the courage to examine your daily, weekly, monthly, and yearly progress.
 Get out of your comfort zone, and If you regularly write out your goals, it will be easier to rate your performance.
 If you don’t write your goals, start.
 You will find that accomplishing anything long-term is easier when you take the time to see how your short-term steps are progressing.

 5. What am I grateful for?

-A great place to begin the process of improvement is to reflect and be grateful for the things we already have.
+A great place to begin the improvement process is to reflect and be grateful for the things we already have.
 Have you ever experienced a “perfect day?”
 What is the most important thing in your life?
 Are you taking inventory of your own happiness?
 Within the humdrum of day-to-day life, it is easy to lose sight of all the blessings we experience while on our journey through life.
 Few people take the time to think of all the things they are grateful for and appreciate.
 This is a powerful conversation starter.
-These great questions can spark a conversation with your spouse, a good friend, a loved one, and just about anyone in general.
-By answering these personal questions you can help spark, and reignite your enthusiasm for life.
+These deep questions to ask yourself, and others, can spark a conversation with your spouse, a good friend, a loved one, and just about anyone in general.
+You can help spark and reignite your enthusiasm for life by answering these personal questions.

 6. What are my strengths and weaknesses?